Harvard-CS145/cs145-21-project0/README.md

 This command starts a video streaming server at host `h1`, and the IP address of `h1` is `10.0.0.1`.

 **Open the terminal for host `h2` in the mininet terminal**

+Note that for video streaming, you need to run mininet in graphical interface.
 ```
 mininet> xterm h2
 ```